 Many schools are doing the popular “One book, one school” reading clubs.
 I can’t speak to those because I’ve never done one.
 What I will say is that while I used to choose one book for our book club to read together, I no longer do that.

 The first big problem was with acquiring enough copies for every student.
 Considering my limited budget, I didn’t want to spend a large amount of money on many copies of one book.
 I’d rather purchase 30 different titles than 30 of the same title.
 To mitigate this, I used Scholastic dollars or points to purchase my club books, but that limited me to what was available from Scholastic.
-A huge selection, sure, but still limited.
+A decent selection, sure, but still limited.
 I also could only purchase books that I could “afford” to buy with points or Scholastic dollars.
+This pretty much eliminated new releases since they were never offered for $1.

 The third issue with one-book clubs was the fact that some students just did not (or could not) attend regularly.
 They might be there for Chapter 1 and not return until Chapter 6.
 Having missed so much of the plot, these students may drop out of the club entirely.
 Assigning chapters to read at home didn’t work, either, and let’s not forget that students are doing this for fun, not as a homework assignment.